-In my live Stop Screaming at Me seminars, I demonstrate the martial art Aikido and offer it as a strategy for diffusing anger.
+In my live Verbal Aikido workshops, I demonstrate the martial art Aikido and offer it as a strategy for diffusing anger.
 I began teaching this unconventional approach to managing conflict after having my breath taken away as I watched Steven Segal effortlessly defeat his opponents without violence or aggression in half a dozen of his movies.
-Aikido is a nonviolent martial art that never meets force with force and can be applied to conflict situations with demanding, irate or unreasonable customers.
-(I’ve personally applied Aikido to situations with customers, employees and co-workers.)
-Using the principles of Aikido, you too can diffuse anger and demonstrate amazing control over all aspects of verbal attacks.
+Aikido is a non-violent martial art that never meets force with force and can be applied to conflict situations with demanding, irate or unreasonable customers.
+(I’ve personally used Aikido in situations with customers, employees, and co-workers.)
+Using the principles of Aikido, you too can diffuse anger and demonstrate fantastic control over all aspects of verbal attacks.

 3. Aikido emphasizes quick, decisive movements that are designed to use the attacker’s force against him.
 This is done through evasive movements, body shifting, and leverage.
 Taking this to a verbal level, you’d take a customer’s intensity and sense of urgency and use that to your advantage with a reply like: “No question, we’ve messed up.
 Getting to the bottom of this is just as important to me as it is to you.”
 Instead of letting the customer’s intimidation tactics negatively impact you, you turn that energy back at the customer by pacing his actions.